ataccama/metcap/README.md

 ## Use

 ### Service
-You can start the service from command-line by running ```metrics-capacitor service start```, or you can use this simple config for Upstart:
+You can start the service from command-line by running ```metrics-capacitor engine```, or you can use this simple config for Upstart:

 ```
 description 'Metrics Capacitor'